Review: Conglomerate 451

 Review copy provided by publisher

 I always love to see unique applications of genres, like when RPGs break away from traditional fantasy or puzzle mechanics find their way into unexpected settings.
 The dungeon crawler genre is admittedly a small one, so its no surprise that most of its big names like Legend of Grimrock stick to familiar ground.
-That’s why I really look forward to titles like Conglomerate 451, which take the classic grid-crawling and party management into the bright neon of cyberpunk dystopia.
-It’s a mixing that works remarkably well, and with a little more variety to the missions you undertake in this grim city, it could easily be another cornerstone of the genre.
+I had high hopes for Conglomerate 451, a project that took a unique cyberpunk approach to grid exploration and party management.
+But with every additional hour I put into scouring the city and neutralizing thugs, the experience rang more and more hollow.

 The city is known simply as the Conglomerate, a nigh-infinite sprawl of glittering office towers, crumbling apartment blocks, and shadowy passages.
 Corruption in inevitable in a metropolis so vast, and sector 451 is currently bearing the worst of it under the crushing grip of four unchecked corporations.
 The Senate has granted you the power to form a special agency focused on wresting control from these disaster capitalists, and equipped you with everything a black ops commander needs to raise hell in a cyberpunk hellhole.
 Your field agents are all cloned from choice DNA, your funds and tech are salvaged from the missions you undertake, and your primary means of influence is deadly force.
 Build your team right and pick the right missions, and you might just take down these corporate overlords for your government overlords.
 Ahh, progress.

 There are two layers to the gameplay here, and we might as well start with agency management.
 To complete missions you’ll need field teams, and you make those by cloning and equipping agents.
 Cloning can be done freely, and takes you through the process of selecting one of ultimately eight classes, picking four active skills from their full repertoire of six to eight, adding any DNA bonuses you may have unlocked via research, and then running them through the bio-printer.
 Agents are automatically equipped with basic weapons and shields for their class, which you can upgrade with money and tech for basic stat increases, or with SPUs recovered from missions which add more varied bonuses.
-You can also train up the clone’s base stats, level up their skills, and grant them specializations when they level up from doing enough missions.
+You can also enhance their skills, and grant them specializations when they level up from doing enough missions.

-Combat is the most interesting aspect of Conglomerate 451, because so much of the agent customization goes towards your success here.
-Battles are entirely turn-based RPG affairs, with initiative determining turn order, enemies moving around your stationary party to close in for melee or cover their partners, status effects like radiation and shock flying around, and some serious tactical considerations to make.
+Combat should be the most interesting aspect of Conglomerate 451, because this is where all the leveling and upgrading goes.
+Battles are entirely turn-based RPG affairs, with initiative determining turn order, enemies maneuvering around your party to get their hits in, and status effects like radiation and shock flying around.
 Each of the four skills you give your agents is bound to be complex in the Darkest Dungeon way, meaning none of them are a simple “shoot dude” option.
 Everything does some status effect, gains bonuses off of circumstances, or is limited in range.
 Attacks can also target specific body parts, which in addition to changing the odds of hitting, affects critical chance and also grants chances for even more special effects depending on what you’re aiming at.
-With all this to keep track of, fights can be daunting, and quickly ramp up the challenge as you’re expected to optimize your team more and more for future encounters.
+However, none of the tactical considerations provide any benefit over just using your most damaging skills every turn.
+Hacking or irradiating or stunning or moving is irrelevant when you can just build for huge critical hits and vaporize foes in a turn or two.